Luxury Everest Base Camp Trek

 It might come as a surprise to learn that the Everest Base Camp does not offer the most breathtaking views of the mountain.
 The best views of Everest are actually from Kala Patthar on the early morning hike tomorrow.

-After a memorable photography session at Everest Base Camp, we return to Snowland Guest House to conclude the day with a flavorful dinner.
+After a memorable photography session at Everest Base Camp, we returned to Snowland Guest House to conclude the day with a flavorful dinner.

 Day 11:Hike to Kala Patthar and Helicopter Flight to Kathmandu